General Information

 11. Could the collective claim settle before trial?

 The claim could settle at any point.
-Any settlement reached between Christine Riefa Class Representative Limited and one or both of Apple and Amazon must first be approved by the Competition Appeal Tribunal, who will consider whether the settlement terms are just and reasonable.
-If Christine Riefa Class Representative Limited settles the claim in exchange for a sum of money from Apple and/or Amazon, that sum of money will be distributed to class members.
+Any settlement reached between JLP A&A Class Representative Limited and one or both of Apple and Amazon must first be approved by the Tribunal, who will consider whether the settlement terms are just and reasonable.
+If JLP A&A Class Representative Limited settles the claim in exchange for a sum of money from Apple and/or Amazon, that sum of money will be distributed to class members.

 Back To Top